MichaelJSr/TTSCardMaker/README.md

 - (CD) = Counter damage

 # Items
-At the beginning of every global turn you are granted 7 Star points, which do not carry over between global turns
+At the beginning of every global turn you are granted 7 Star points, which do not carry over between global turns.

-Star points may be expended to use an item of equivalent level
+Star points may be expended to use an item of equivalent level.

-Items in the hand can only be used during your turn but you may place 3 items facedown for use when it is not your turn
+Items in the hand can only be used during your turn but you may place 3 items facedown for use when it is not your turn.

-You cannot use items on creatures in the hand
+You cannot use items on creatures in the hand.

-Once per global turn per team, a team may pay 1 point to shuffle the item shop during their turn

 During your turn you can sell items for points equal to their star level.
 You can also sell items that are facedown at any time

-You cannot sell items that have already been used, unless they specify their sell price changing
+You cannot sell items that have already been used, unless they specify their sell price changing.

+Shop
+Item’s in the shop my be purchased for 4x the star level of the item in points.
+After an item is bought from the shop, restock the slot with an item of the same star level.
+Once per global turn per team, a team may pay 1 point to shuffle the item shop during their turn.

+Negation
-If an item is negated or destroyed during use, the star points expended to use it are still expended
+If an item is negated or destroyed during use, the star points expended to use it are still expended.

-Items that are negated cannot be sold, or used for any other purpose until the negation ends
+Items that are negated cannot be sold, or used for any other purpose until the negation ends.

-Equip and active items can be negated after their activation while they are still in effect, requiring star points to be used to reactivate them
+Equip and active items can be negated after their activation while they are still in effect, requiring star points to be used to reactivate them.

+Misc.
 Some effects require you to draw a random item.
 In this case, draw from a copy of the deck until an eligible item is drawn.
 After the eligible item is drawn, do not replace it in the copy deck, and set aside the copy deck for next time a random item is drawn.
 If the entire deck is drawn and no eligible items were found, the effect will do nothing.

-Items (unequip/equip/both)/abilities may be used reactively to any action/ability/item/event, in which case a “reaction” begins

-“Reactions” resolve before the action/ability/item/event they are reacting to resolve, and there can only be one reaction at a time

-Items/abilities that are played reactively resolve backwards, but offensive items/abilities (attack/offense type, or damaging abilities) resolve last (but still resolve backwards)

-If a creature can no longer be targeted by an item, the item and SP isnt used

-Items may be played from hand reactively only if its your turn

-While a reaction is occuring, items cannot be bought from the shop

 # Item types
+Item types
 There are various attributes assigned to the top left corner of items that determine how they work

+Single Use
-- **Tomato:** Healing items that can’t be used on machine types
+Tomato: “Healing” items that can’t be used on machine types.

-- **Bomb:** Offensive Items that count as an attack when used
+Bomb: “Attack” items that count as an attack when used.

-- **Metronome:** Offensive items that do not count as an attack
+Metronome: “Offensive” items that do not count as an attack.

-- **Blue Aura:** Support Items
+Blue glowy thing: “Support” items.

+Infinite Use
-- **Sword:** Items that you may equip onto your own creatures.
-May be unequipped during your turn or if the creature dies, returning it to your hand.
-May be unequipped from creatures in your hand at any time.
-If it has a negative effect, cannot be unequipped until the start of the next global turn
+Sword and ribbon: “Equip” items that you may equip onto your own creatures and grant a passive effect to the creature they are on which is lost when unequipped.
+May be unequipped and returned to your hand during your turn.
+If an equip has a negative effect, cannot be unequipped until the start of the global turn after it was equipped.
+If equipped creature dies, return equip it to your hand.
+Equip’s stay equipped onto creatures swapped into the hand, and may be unequipped from creatures in your hand on your turn.

-- **Clock:** Same as the **Sword** icon but cannot be unequipped and are destroyed when the creature they are on die
+Sword and ribbon with a clock: “Fragile Equip” items; same as         but cannot be unequipped and are destroyed when the creature they are on dies.

-- **Active:** Items that stay on the field with a constant affect until they are destroyed.
-They are not creatures, cannot have items equipped to them, and cannot be inflicted with status effects
+Cellphone tower: “Active” items that stay on the field with a constant effect until they are destroyed.
+They are not creatures, cannot have items equipped to them, cannot have healing items used on them and cannot be inflicted with status effects.
+Unless they are protective, they are on their own field.

-## Field Items
-Each team may have one field item active at a time for their side

-Items cannot be used on field items

-Field items are their own slot, and they do not have a turn

-Field items cost 2x their star cost in BRICKS

-You may spend 3x the star cost of a field item in BRICKS to destroy it at any time

-At the beginning of the global turn or on your turn, you may spend 1x the star cost of a field item in BRICKS to negate it until the end of the global turn (field item stays on the field and can be swapped out, but loses its effect temporarily)

-Field items occasionally have a clause that reduces their buy price

-After a field item is bought, the shop slot does not refill

-At the exact moment that a field item is acquired, the team that acquired it may swap it onto their field for free

-Field items cannot be sold

-Point-yielding creatures may consume an action to generate BRICKS equal to their stars

-Field items can be stored in the hand, and swapped onto the field for SP equal to their level

-# Status effects:
+## Status effects:

+# Procing
 If a status effect deals DMG or Heals, then by default it procs at ENDT.
  Otherwise, by default the status effect procs immediately.

+If a status effect deals DMG it is piercing by default, doesn’t count as an attack, and can damage cards that are in the hand.

 If a creature has a status effect and the global turn ends without the creature having ended its turn, then the effect ticks at the end of the global turn, even if the creature is in the hand.

-Mutliple debuffs dealing damage at the end of a creatures turn count as separate instances of damage

-Debuff durations will be specified on the card
+# Types

-Standard buffs/debuffs can only have one instance of themselves applied, but stacking buffs/debuffs can have any number of themselves applied
+Standared status effects can only have one instance of themselves applied to a single creature.

-Status effects (standard and stacking) set their duration to the application with the longest duration (or longest remaining duration)
+Stacking status effects can have any number of themselves applied.

-Certain Debuffs/Buffs upgrade themselves when applied  Ex:
+Certain status effects upgrade themselves when applied Ex:
-- *Smoldering + Smoldering -> Burning*
+Smoldering + Smoldering -> Burning
-- *Smoldering/Burning + Burning -> Blazing*
+Smoldering/Burning + Burning -> Blazing
-- *Chilled + Chilled -> Frostbite*
+Chilled + Chilled -> Frostbite
-- *Chilled/Frostbite + Frostbite -> 1 turn of Frozen*
+Chilled/Frostbite + Frostbite -> 1 turn of Frozen
-- *Sickness + Sickness -> Plague*
+Sickness + Sickness -> Plague

-A creature already inflicted by frozen/blazing/plague can have none of the prior debuffs inflicted onto them
+A creature already inflicted by Frozen/Blazing/Plague can have none of the prior debuffs inflicted onto them.

-When upgrading effects, the upgraded effects’ duration is the highest duration from the effects used in the upgrade unless otherwise specified
+Duration
+When a status effect is stacked or upgraded, the duration is set to whatever is longest.
+If a creature is inflicted with a status effect it already has, the duration is set to the longest duration.

+## Field Items:
+Each team may have one Field item active at a time for their side.
+Items cannot be used on Field items.
+Field items are their own slot, and they do not have a turn.
+Field items can be stored in the hand, and swapped onto the field for SP equal to their level.

+Obtaining
+Point-yielding creatures may consume an action to generate BRICKS equal to their stars Field items cost 2x their star cost in BRICKS.
+If a Field item says -X cost per Y, the cost to buy it is reduced by X BRICKS per every Y type/attribute/other condition.
+After a Field item is bought, the shop slot does not restock.
+At the exact moment that a Field item is acquired, it may be swapped onto the field for free Field items cannot be sold.

+Negation
+At the beginning of the global turn or on your turn, you may spend 1x the star cost of a field item in BRICKS to negate it until the end of the global turn (field item stays on the field and can be swapped out, but loses its effect temporarily)

+You may spend 3x the star cost of a field item in BRICKS to destroy it at any time

-# Attributes
+## Attributes
 - Nature
 - Monster
 - Demon